-Our best selling log splitters, by far, are Yardmax Log Splitters.
-They are less expensive than many of the other brands' similar log splitters and certainly have several of the best log splitters for under $1,000 that you are going to find.
-Although they are less expensive, no matter which Yardmax log splitter you choose, you can feel confident that it will get the job done!
+One of our best selling log splitters, by far, are Brave Log Splitters.
+They are less expensive than many of the other brands' similar log splitters.
+Although they are less expensive, no matter which Brave log splitter you choose, you can feel confident that it will get the job done!

 The Iron and Oak brand is known for having the best commercial log splitters.
 The Iron and Oak 30 Ton Vertical / Horizontal Log Splitter has just about everything most people would ever need from a log splitter.
 As a matter of fact, this log splitter is one of the most common rental units found in several large chain rental stores in the USA.

 Oregon is another brand that has a solid reputation.
 When you choose an Oregon Log Splitter, you're choosing a brand that has been perfecting their products since the late 1940s.

 If you'd like to consider other brands, Boss Industrial log splitters have a very solid line up of log splitters.
 This company has strong roots in the United States that have spread out to make them one of the top wood splitting brands, manufacturers, and innovators in the world.
 Their patented hydraulic system features a full set of gears - not half gear systems like most other brands.